f5devcentral/f5-sdk-python/README.md

 pip3 install .
 ```

+Note: Python 2.7 can be run via a container - `docker run --rm -it -v $(pwd):/usr/dir python:2.7 /bin/bash`

 ### Testing

 This project uses `Make` as a build automation tool... check out the Makefile for the full set of recipes.